cms-L1TK/firmware-hls/README.md

 - Numpy
 - xgboost (contains scikit-learn)

-Once run this will generate the 2 HLS files for the track quality firmware and a reference datafile that will be compared with the csim output.
+Once run this will generate the 2 HLS files for the track quality firmware (BDT.h and parameters.h) and a reference datafile that will be compared with the csim output.
 To run the track quality csim, synth etc.. :

         vivado_hls -f script_TQ.tcl